arboriginal/SCT-PapiPositionTracker/README.md

 This is a tracker addon for [SimpleCompass](https://www.spigotmc.org/resources/simplecompass.63140/).
 It allows to track positions defined using [PlaholderAPI placeholders](https://www.spigotmc.org/wiki/placeholderapi-placeholders/).

+**Notes:**
+This tracker addon is an idea of [Shano_dekono](https://www.spigotmc.org/members/shano_dekono.529024/).
+Here is how he describes its usage:
+> You can use x & y placeholders to locate coordinates from different plugins
+> and MvdwPlaceholderAPI x and y placeholders if you have one of mvdw's plugins
+> aswell as MvdwPlaceholderAPI and PlaceholderAPI.
+You can then combine the Mvdw
+> Placeholders and PlaceholderAPI placeholders like in the example below so that
+> you have more x & y placeholders to play with.
+Enjoy **(quote from [plugin discussion thread](https://www.spigotmc.org/threads/simplecompass.351093/page-6#post-3313938))**

 ## How to install

 - Drop the [jar file](https://github.com/arboriginal/SCT-PapiPositionTracker/releases) into your `plugins/SimpleCompass/trackers` folder